nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 displays and then asked whether the numbers are the same on both devices.
 If "yes" is entered on both devices, the pairing is successful.

 It is important to understand that *this number is not chosen* by any party : it is randomly computed on each connection attempt, as part of the pairing algorithm[^4]. *It is not a passcode* either : it just helps users check that they pair to the expected device by showing the same value on both sides.
-If a malicious user were trying to penetrate our home he would just have to hit "Yes" on its side, whatever the value of this 6-digit number.
+A malicious user trying to penetrate our home would just have to initiate pairing, hit "Yes" on its side and hope we would do the same, not really looking at the number.

-The *Numeric Comparison* protocol also allows devices to skip this user confirmation[^4] to automatically pair, but in order to preserve control over who can connect, we should not make this possible and enforce a confirmation on the RPi side.
+The *Numeric Comparison* protocol also allows devices to skip user confirmation[^4], implementing automatic pairing.
+In this case anyone within reach of such a device can connect.
+End.

+As we'll see later, you may not have a choice and be forced into a model due to devices limitations.
+In our case we will need to make sure the Raspberry Pi will not offer this kind of bypass.

 #### Just works